 Today in Tribe History: July 16, 1995

-1995 – WOW!
-Manny Ramirez’s majestic blast off of A’s star closer Dennis Eckersley deep into the bleachers in left field sends the Indians home with a come-from-behind walk-off victory and a sweep over Oakland, 5-4.
+WOW!
+Manny Ramirez’s majestic blast off of Oakland’s star closer Dennis Eckersley deep into the bleachers in left field sends the Indians home with a come-from-behind victory and a sweep over the A’s, 5-4.

 The 23-year-old slugger, in just his third season in the Majors after being selected with the 13th overall pick in the 1991 draft, delivered the parting shot in the 12th inning off of the 40-year-old Eckersley, a former member of the Indians.
 Oakland had just broken a three-all tie in the top of the 12th when Stan Javier knocked in Rickey Henderson with a sacrifice fly off of reliever Alan Embree.